lightwavebusiness/waveappsApiAuth/README.md

 * clone project
 * run npm install

-For development create a .env and create 2 elements wave_client_id and wave_client_secret, for production add these values to you process env.
+For development create a .env containing 2 elements wave_client_id and wave_client_secret, for production add these values to you process env.